paperbenni/paperbenni.github.io/content/posts/zenobot.md

 ## Gardening workflow

-The gardening workflow should be triggered once a day, preferrably at midnight.
+The gardening workflow should be triggered once a day, preferably at midnight.

 # Schema